How MTD for Income Tax will affect small businesses

-MTD for VAT registered businesses was first introduced from April 2019 (if you're VAT registered you'll already be using compliant software but you may be required to make additional electronic reports to HMRC)
+MTD for VAT-registered businesses was first introduced in April 2019 (if you're VAT registered, you'll already be using compliant software, but you may be required to make additional electronic reports to HMRC)

 Deferrals / exemptions - there are very few.
-Most businesses and landlords must be compliant from April 2024.
-General Partnership from April 2025.
-Partnerships with a corporate partner and LLP's will have a deferred sign-up date and entities such as Trusts, Estates of deceased persons, Trustees of pension schemes and non-resident companies look likely to be exempt.
+Most sole-traders and landlords must be compliant from April 2024, Partnerships from April 2025.
+Partnerships with a corporate partner and LLP's will have a deferred sign-up date, and entities such as Trusts, Estates of deceased persons, Trustees of pension schemes and non-resident companies look likely to be exempt.

-Penalties - no detail as yet other than penalties will not apply for the first year.
+Penalties - penalties will not apply for the first year.

 What info will be submitted to HMRC? - Total sales and totals of expenses by category.
-Year-end accounting / tax adjustments will be made via a final submission for the year known as the end of period statement (EOPS).
+Year-end accounting and tax adjustments will be made via a final submission for the year known as the end-of-period statement (EOPS).